South Korea, Busan

 Today its main attraction is the Songdo Marine Cable.
 This is the first cable car that goes along the coast, above the sea level.
 There are 39 cars, where some of them (13) have a made of glass / see-through bottom.
 You can get on the queue at Songnmim (East Songdo Beach) and get to Amnam Park (West Songdo Beach).
 The entire route is 1.6 km, and the ride takes 5 minutes.

 Price: 13,000 WON one way (about 11,5$).
 However, I think it is worth buying a one-way ticket.
-This will allow you to get back on foot through the Amnam Park, which I will describe below.
+This will allow you to get back on foot through Amnam Park, which I will describe below.
 More information about the cable car at busanaircruise.co.kr

 An additional attraction is the Songdo Gureum (Cloud) Walk.

 This path was opened in 2015 and is the longest one.
 Worth highlighting is that most of the “Skywalk” trails in Korea are straight shaped.
-Songdo Skywalk has a curved shape, looking as a dragon’s tail.
+Songdo Skywalk has a curved shape, looking like a dragon’s tail.
 The path is suspended above the sea, and some of its fragments have a floor lined with glass.
 A very pleasant place.
-On the way you will see a monument to the mermaid and fisherman.
+On the way, you will see a monument to the mermaid and fisherman.
 At the end of the path, just after going ashore – there is an entrance to the cable car.

 Beautiful and unspoiled nature